DataSeer/dataseer-ml/Readme.md

 - all the dataset contexts from 1000 very recent Open Access articles from PMC, with similar classification into the taxonomy.
 It contains 11,826 additional manually classified/annotated sentences about datasets.

 After alignment with the actual content of the full article bodies (via [Grobid](https://github.com/kermitt2/grobid)) for the first set, the data is used for training the recognition of sections introducing datasets (so called "zoning" task implemented with CRF using the Wapiti library), a binary classifier (sentence mentioning a dataset or not) and the data type and subtype classifiers ([SciBERT](https://github.com/allenai/scibert)).

+The total amount of annotated sentences presenting dataset is 25,603.
+The rest of the sentences of the 3,000 annotated articles can be used as negative examples via sampling techniques.

 An additional "data reuse" model can also be trained to predict if an identified dataset is newly introduced or reused in the context of the article, using around 400 positive "reuse" examples (on the life science domain, our annotated data indicates only 3.6% of reused datasets amongs all dataset mentioned).

 # Docker Image

 A docker image for the `dataseer-ml` service can be used/built with the project Dockerfile.
 This is the simplest and preferred way to run the *dataseer-ml* service.
 The GPUs on your system will be automatically recognized an used, with fallback to CPU if no GPU available.
+Note that the system works okay with CPU only (10-30 seconds per article), but the runtime is obviously considerably better with GPU.

+For offline processing (e.g. non interactive usage scenario), it is recommended to exploit parallelization as much as possible, because the service takes advantage of multi-threading with CPU-only or GPU.
+Concurrent processing of PDF, XML or text input should be adjusted to the server capabilities.

 ## Use the Docker image available on Docker Hub